 There is concern now that activities are insufficient to capture structural skills changes and skills needs in the labour market, related to the so-called Fourth Industrial Revolution (Industry 4.0), sectoral convergence and digital disruption.

-Please cite this document as: Skills Panorama (2017), Skills anticipation in Denmark.
-Analytical highlights series.
-Available at http://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-denmark
+Please cite this document as: Cedefop (2017).
+Skills anticipation in Denmark.
+Skills Panorama Analytical Highlights. https://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-denmark

 Overview of the Danish approach

 Danish skills anticipation activities are based on the involvement of social partners in funding and direct research collaboration, which is undertaken mostly at trade and local levels by research and consultancy companies.
 Skills needs analysis is performed during the development of occupational standards and sectoral and regional analyses.

 Skills anticipation comprises a range of methods and tools, including: quantitative forecasting; sector studies; qualitative methods; employer surveys; and surveys of workers and graduates.
 While there is no single national instrument for skills governance, quantitative skills forecasting is well established.
 Macro-econometric models implemented in the 1970s are used to produce economic forecasts and policy assessments.
 The Danish employment forecasts and future labour market demands are categorised by sector and are combined with information about labour demand by educational level and sector.
 Potential imbalances in the labour market can be predicted by comparing future outflows from the education system with employment forecasts.
 Qualitative skills forecasting is also undertaken in order to assess future skills needs in the labour market; this is supported by administrative data.